 - Data backup and recovery

 West.cn offers advanced DDoS protection as a monthly service for an extra fee.
 This is offered at Lightweight and Luxury protection levels.
 The Lightweight plan can be bought on a one-, two-, or three-year basis and it protects customers from domestic and foreign DDoS attacks.
 The Luxury plan can be bought on a one-, three-, six-, or twelve-month basis and it provides 30 GB to 500 GB of coverage for domestic or foreign attacks.

 Customers can purchase an SSL certificate from some of the top certificate authorities such as GeoTrust, Symantec, and TrustAsia.

 West’s hosting prices are comparable with many low-priced international providers, and may actually be 30%-50% cheaper than some major providers’ entry-level plans.

-The entry-level Linux A hosting plan is priced around the cost of a coffee or cappuccino per month.
-For this price, customers will get enough data and features for a simple website.
-The Linux B and Linux C plans increase data a fair amount, but the price remains below the cost of a fast food meal per month.
+The entry-level Linux A hosting plan is priced at approximately the cost of a coffee or cappuccino per month.
+At this price, customers receive sufficient data and features to support a simple website.
+The Linux B and Linux C plans offer a considerable increase in data, while still maintaining a price below the cost of a typical fast food meal per month.

 Although 24/7 customer support is advertised as being available via telephone, email, and online contact form, my request for additional information received no response.